syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### resourceIdMapping `string`
 {:#members:resourceidmapping}

-Specifies the mapping property name for resource ID in resource Collection in gantt
+Specifies the mapping property name for resource ID in resource Collection in Gantt

 #### Default Value: